Diane Mantzaris: Career

 In 1992-93 Mantzaris was granted an Asialink residency at the Silpakorn University in Bangkok, Thailand.
-It was during this residency that Mantzaris made an extensive body of large thermal wax transfer prints dealing with the military repression and accounts of the crackdown witnessed first-hand during "Black May".
-Major works such as Dance the Backstep (Behind the smile of greed), and Slaves of State (1993) cleverly subverted the officially sanctioned view of the dynamics of Thai and Australian politics.
-These works have become potent social manifestos which engage with the social and political issues of Australia and its Asian neighbours on several levels.
+It was during this residency that Mantzaris made a body of large thermal wax transfer prints dealing with the military repression and accounts of the crackdown witnessed first-hand during "Black May".
+Major works such as Dance the Backstep (Behind the smile of greed), and Slaves of State (1993) address the officially sanctioned view of the dynamics of Thai and Australian politics.
+These works have become social manifestos which engage with the social and political issues of Australia and its Asian neighbours on several levels.
 The prints which grew out of these experiences brought together her perceptions of life in Bangkok, an awareness of the heritage of protest poster art, combined with mastery of a technology-based art practice, to produce prints of a nightmarish intensity where lynching parties and institutions of culture co-exist.

 In 2000, Mantzaris' interests shifted to exhibiting outside the gallery and into public spaces.
 She was engaged to develop concepts for the design and manufacture of two public art works.
-She would envisage working class ideology on a monumental scale, across two major freeway interventions en route into and out of the western suburbs of Melbourne The project had the invested interests of 7 western councils, Victorian State Government, Vicroads, with Mantzaris working in association with BM architects.
+She would envisage working class ideology on a monumental scale, across two major freeway interventions en route into and out of the western suburbs of Melbourne.
+The project had the invested interests of 7 western councils, Victorian State Government, Vicroads, with Mantzaris working in association with BM architects.
 Billboard installation 'Working Class heroes' was shelved after dozens of relocations pre-construction and 4 years of meetings with local authorities, whilst being covered and supported by the art community and media.
 'House in the Sky', is: a house-sized 2D sculpture of a 3D drawing in fabricated steel, suspended across a busy freeway, the western ringroad interchange.
 The generic home in 2D is designed to flip out into the motorists' view on passing, before disappearing from view.
 At least on one level, it was conceived as a working class dream home, one which had once been achievable by many migrants who had arrived in Australia in destitute circumstances.

-Mantzaris currently works from her studio in Northcote, Melbourne and she continues to work and exhibit within Australia and Asia.
+Mantzaris works from her studio in Northcote, Melbourne and continues to work and exhibit within Australia and Asia.